Social Equity & Green Jobs

 The City’s Housing Element identifies existing and projected housing needs in order to preserve, improve and develop housing for all economic segments of the community, in addition to demonstrating how the City will accommodate its fair share of regional housing.

-In 2021, the City initiated a review of the barriers to racial and ethnic equity in the City as part of its 6th Cycle Housing Element Program 3H which calls for an equity study of any potential discriminatory or inequitable, housing-related policies or practices.
+In 2021, the City initiated a review of the barriers to racial and ethnic equity in the City as part of its 6th Cycle Housing Element Program 3H, which calls for an equity study of any potential discriminatory or inequitable, housing-related policies or practices.
 The study focused on examining existing policies and practices employed by the City and private actors in Encinitas’ housing market, such as land-use policies, and lending and rental practices.
 The study conducted stakeholder engagement, city and regional data analysis, and community forums for residents and local businesses to engage in conversations about equity.
-The study’s findings will compare national best practices and emerging research to address issues found.
+The study’s findings will compare national best practices and emerging research to address any issues found.
 The study’s recommendations will provide a guiding framework for the City of Encinitas to consider in addressing the drivers of racial and ethnic inequality in housing.
-The study is anticipated to be complete in late 2022.
+The study is anticipated to be complete in late 2023.

 Green Jobs

-Economic Development and Green Jobs
+Economic Development & Green Jobs

 The City’s Economic Development program directly supports the growth of green jobs through targeted workshops, trainings, and support to the City’s four economic development organizations: Cardiff 101, Encinitas 101, Leucadia 101, and the Encinitas Chamber of Commerce.
 These organizations are the heart of the City’s business community and are encouraged to participate in implementation of the CAP.
 The City encourages organizations and businesses that have sustainable business models and practice and promote sustainable habits.